JTGD1/wealth-mgmt/README.md

-# wealth-mgmt
+<h2>Portfolio Performance & Reporting System v1.0<h2>

-Software to aid in reporting on and monitoring of financial asset allocation and portfolio performance for Financial Advisors
+*Software to aid with the reporting and monitoring of financial asset portfolios, for Financial Advisors*

 by Justin Davda